jasminedogu/jasminedogu/README.md

 My name is Jasmine Dogu, and I recently graduated from the University of Virginia as a Statistics major and a Data Science minor.
 I'm specifically passionate about all things machine learning related.
 I am an inquisitive and hard-working individual; I believe that my perpetuous success stems from my commitment to always ask questions and dedication to incessantly pursue new challenges.

-Outside of work, I am a Spin instructor at Cyclebar.
+Outside of work, I am a spin instructor at Cyclebar.
 I love seeing people grow and achieve their personal fitness goals.

 <!--